Table of Contents

 • In the bowl of an electric mixer, sprinkle the unflavored gelatin over ½ cup water and let bloom.

-• In a small saucepan, combine the sugar, corn syrup, salt and water, and place over medium-high heat.
+• In a small saucepan, combine the granulated sugar, corn syrup, salt, and remaining ½ cup water, and place over medium-high heat.
 Bring to a boil, stirring to ensure the sugar has dissolved.
 Continue to boil until the mixture registers 238°F-240°F on a candy thermometer.

 • Once at temperature, remove from heat.
 It may be easier to pour this mixture into a glass measuring pitcher.
 This makes it easier to pour.